- Colour Darker brown or black

 Females lay around 90 eggs in a lifetime, and the resulting offspring go through a life cycle that takes anywhere from two to four months to complete.
 In cases of food shortages or poor environmental conditions, warehouse beetle larvae can slow their development by molting numerous times before deciding to pupate.
 This extends the larval stage of the life cycle and helps ensure the survival of developing warehouse beetles, and thus the success of the species.
 In fact, warehouse beetle larvae have been known to remain in diapause, or suspended development, for over a year in unfavourable conditions.
 Pupation occurs directly on a food source to allow the emerging adults to mate immediately.
 Adults live anywhere from a few days to a few months, depending on the temperature of the environment.

-The warehouse beetle creates various problems in the stored food industry especially.
-As larvae can chew through most protective wrappings, including plastics and aluminum foil, pantry items remain susceptible to infestation when not monitored.
-Furthermore, the setae, or shape hairs, on the body of the larvae can cause gastro-intestinal irritation in infants, children, and susceptible individuals that result in vomiting and diarrhea.
-For extremely sensitive individuals, the hairs may also cause an allergic reaction.
+The setae, or shape hairs, on the body of the larvae can also cause gastrointestinal irritation in infants, children, and susceptible individuals, resulting in vomiting and diarrhea.
+For extremely sensitive individuals, the hairs can also cause an allergic reaction.